 Of course, you can’t plan for the weather two weeks in advance, but it’s smart to keep an eye on it.

 Look for the Best Routes

 This may seem obvious, but the fact is, there are often many ways to get to where you’re going.
 The trucker trip planner has to plan the most efficient route, taking into consideration all the necessary steps.

 For trips with multiple deliveries, the truck drivers can look at the inbound and outbound rates for every market they’ll be stopping at, and put themselves in the most profitable position possible.
 Sometimes, a slightly more indirect route is better if it saves you money overall.

 Lastly, communication is as important as ever.
-When the truck drivers receive information from the dispatcher, they make their plan as quickly as possible.
+When the truck drivers receive information from the truck dispatcher, they make their plan as quickly as possible.

 Then, the dispatch will communicate to the truck drivers to see if they’ll be able to do it and give them a realistic timeline and expectations for pickups and dropoffs.